Q: Why do we have a Preferred First Name Policy?

 Students and employees, as well as employees of College Auxiliary Services and the Research Foundation or Student Association who wish to be recognized by and use a different first name from their legal first name, and within community standards.

-Q: Why would someone want to use a preferred first name?
+Q: Why would someone want to use a chosen first name?

 There are plenty of reasons.
 Usually because of a personal identification (for example, transgender or transitioning persons), or for an “Americanization” of their legal name, particularly among our international colleagues and students.